ortogonal/ortogonal.github.io/_posts/2019-01-30-ccache-and-qmake-qtcreator.md

 One can configure `ccache` in many different ways.
 The default config (on Ubuntu 18.04) seems to be a maximum cache size of 5 GB.
 This can easily be changed.
 More information can be found [here](https://ccache.samba.org/manual/latest.html).

 # Build Qt with `ccache`
 The commit I mentioned above also add support for `ccache` into the Qt5 build.
-This is something that can be useful to and for sure will fill your cache :).
+This is something that will speed up your build and also fill your chache :).